-In smaller cities, the city attorney has no staff reporting to him or her except perhaps an administrative assistant.
+In smaller cities, the city attorney has no staff reporting to him or her, except, perhaps, an administrative assistant.
 In larger cities, the city attorney supervises a legal department composed mostly of attorneys and legal secretaries.

 The finance director consistently updates revenue and expense data and modifies projections as appropriate.
 The city manager relies on the finance director to ensure that the city will have enough money throughout the year to keep up with planned expenses.
 No matter how great an idea may be, everyone has to know what it will cost.

 The police chief is the most high-profile department head.
 Police departments deal with dicey situations that often become the lead story on the late local news and in the morning newspaper.

 Often the most intensely scrutinized situations a police chief must deal with are officer-involved shootings.
 As soon as information about the situation becomes public, the police chief must begin analyzing whether or not the officer acted appropriately.

 Like the police chief, the fire chief has a 24-hour staff whose members put their lives in danger to protect others.
 The fire department responds to medical emergencies, traffic accidents, natural disasters, and fires.

 The planning director helps the city council determine and communicate its vision of what the city will look like over time and makes sure that the daily decisions of the planning department are consistent with that vision.
 The planning department interprets zoning ordinances and applies them to plans that individual citizens and businesses bring to the department.
-The planning director recommends to the planning commission and city council whether or not one-time variances to zoning ordinances should be granted.
+The planning director makes recommendations to the planning commission and city council about whether or not one-time variances to zoning ordinances should be granted.

-The parks and recreation director oversees parks, recreation facilities and recreation programs operated by the city.
+The parks and recreation director oversees parks, recreation facilities, and recreation programs operated by the city.
 Robust parks and recreation departments improve the quality of life for citizens.
 Parks and recreation departments receive some revenue from facility reservations and admittance fees, but they are heavily subsidized by tax revenue.
 The parks and recreation director is responsible for providing the best array of programs for the money allocated in the city budget.